cpbotha/nvpy/README.rst

 ============= ==========
 Ctrl-?
 Display these key-bindings.
 Ctrl-A        Select all text when in the note editor.
+Ctrl-C        Copy selected text into the clipboard.
+If no text is selected, copy the note title.
 Ctrl-D        Move note to trash.
 This can be easily recovered using the simplenote webapp.
 Ctrl-F        Start real-time incremental regular expression search.
 As you type, notes list is filtered.
 Up / down cursor keys go to previous / next note.
 Ctrl-G        Edit tags for currently selected note.
 Press ESC to return to note editing.